 BHF K-6 School

 On-site licensed childcare is a unique support for families dealing with addiction and co-occurring mental health issues.
 Early Childhood Educators and Child Care Assistants work with parents and the therapeutic community as a whole to provide a safe, stimulating and developmentally appropriate play environment and to foster a positive sense of family and cultural identity.
 The Daycare Director provide a variety of parenting education workshops for parents whose children are in residence with them and for those hoping to reunify in the future.
 BHF Daycare is licensed for four infants, eight preschoolers and twelve school aged children.

-Having stable employment can be an important step toward post treatment stability, yet the majority of adults who come to BHF are unemployed at entry and face numerous challenges in gaining employment.
-Barriers include interrupted or incomplete education, poor or non-existent employment histories, lack of role models, repeated experience of perceived or systemic discrimination and diminished self-confidence.
-Some barriers are very specific- lack of ID, lack of bank account/dependency on pay day lenders, ineligibility for federal benefits due to not filing income tax declarations.
-BHF is pleased to network with other agencies and programs to address these issues.
+Employment readiness is an integral component of wholistic addictions treatment.
+The majority of adults who come to BHF are unemployed at entry and face numerous challenges in gaining employment.
+Barriers include interrupted or incomplete education, poor or nonexistent employment histories, lack of role models, repeated experiences of systemic discrimination, and diminished self-confidence.
+Some barriers are very specific – lack of ID, lack of bank account/ dependency on pay day lenders, ineligibility for federal benefits due to not filing income tax declarations, inability to pay for a bus pass, work boots or other necessary items.